satellite-image-deep-learning/techniques/README.md

 * [satellite-crosswalk-classification](https://github.com/rodrigoberriel/satellite-crosswalk-classification)
 * [Understanding the Amazon Rainforest with Multi-Label Classification + VGG-19, Inceptionv3, AlexNet & Transfer Learning](https://towardsdatascience.com/understanding-the-amazon-rainforest-with-multi-label-classification-vgg-19-inceptionv3-5084544fb655)
 * [Implementation of the 3D-CNN model for land cover classification](https://medium.com/geekculture/remote-sensing-deep-learning-for-land-cover-classification-of-satellite-imagery-using-python-6a7b4c4f570f) -> uses the Sundarbans dataset, with [repo](https://github.com/syamkakarla98/Satellite_Imagery_Analysis).
 Also read [Land cover classification of Sundarbans satellite imagery using K-Nearest Neighbor(K-NNC), Support Vector Machine (SVM), and Gradient Boosting classification algorithms](https://towardsdatascience.com/land-cover-classification-in-satellite-imagery-using-python-ae39dbf2929) which is by the same author and shares the repo
+* [SSTN](https://github.com/zilongzhong/SSTN) -> PyTorch Implementation of SSTNs for hyperspectral image classifications from the IEEE T-GRS paper "Spectral-Spatial Transformer Network for Hyperspectral Image Classification: A FAS Framework."
+Demonstrates a novel spectral-spatial transformer network (SSTN), which consists of spatial attention and spectral association modules, to overcome the constraints of convolution kernels

 ## Segmentation
 Segmentation will assign a class label to each **pixel** in an image.
 Segmentation is typically grouped into semantic or instance segmentation.
 In semantic segmentation objects of the same class are assigned the same label, whilst in instance segmentation each object is assigned a unique label.
 Read this [beginner’s guide to segmentation](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52).
 Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification.
 Image annotation can take long than for classification/object detection since every pixel must be annotated. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.